 We look forward to seeing you on the field, cheering with you in the stands, and building an excellent organization that will contribute to the growth of ultimate.

 As we work to build an outstanding ultimate program, we carry with us a set of core values: integrity, community, and athletic excellence.

-As a subset of these core values, we believe in a world where integrity and athletic excellence go hand in hand, and male and female athletes have equal value and opportunity to compete.
+As a subset of these core values, we believe in a world where integrity and athletic excellence go hand in hand, and athletes of all genders have equal value and opportunity to compete.

 To get there we have to reshape societal norms around gender, sports, and honorable competition.
 We’re making progress on this vision by focusing on officiation and gender issues in our sport.
 Through our partners, sponsors, athletes, and community we are excited to play a role in building a better sport, not just a bigger one.